Regional Victoria benefits from Providence Asset Group’s plans to power a sustainable renewable energy future

-Victoria is the latest state to benefit from an ambitious solar farm roll-out by Providence Asset Group and follows last month’s announcement of plans for 28 solar farms across NSW, incorporating ground-breaking hydrogen storage technology that will be a first for Australian solar projects.
+Victoria is the latest state to benefit from an ambitious solar farm roll-out by Providence Asset Group (PAG) and follows last month’s announcement of plans for 28 solar farms across NSW, incorporating ground-breaking hydrogen storage technology that will be a first for Australian solar projects.

-A leading Australian Environmental, Social and Governance investor in renewable and clean energy projects, Providence has announced it’s extending its footprint into regional Victoria with an initial five solar farms that are already operational and a further six farms now under construction.
+A leading Australian Environmental, Social and Governance investor in renewable and clean energy projects, PAG has announced it’s extending its footprint into regional Victoria with an initial five solar farms that are already operational and a further six farms now under construction.

 Like the NSW solar farms, the game-changer for the Victorian sites will be the construction of innovative storage facilities based on hydrogen technology that’s being pioneered here in Australia.
 A total of 30MWh of advanced hybrid storage technology – including hydrogen storage and traditional Li-ion batteries – will be attached to each site.

-Providence is a leading investor in the area of hydrogen storage innovation, working with the University of NSW to develop the technology, which enables the storage of surplus electricity more cost-effectively than the lithium batteries currently in use.
+PAG is a leading investor in the area of hydrogen storage innovation, working with the University of NSW to develop the technology, which enables the storage of surplus electricity more cost-effectively than the lithium batteries currently in use.

 The hybrid battery storage system developed at UNSW is known as H2Store, a compact and transportable hydrogen storage solution that has proven highly effective in storing and generating renewable energy, reducing the fluctuation of renewable generation and increasing confidence in the security of energy supply.
-Under Providence’s plan for NSW, and now Victoria, the storage component could accommodate up to 1.2GWh of clean energy, or enough energy to power 40,000 homes for six hours during the peak demand period.
+Under PAG’s plan for NSW, and now Victoria, the storage component could accommodate up to 1.2GWh of clean energy, or enough energy to power 40,000 homes for six hours during the peak demand period.